OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Firmware-Flashing-Web-Recovery.md

 ![bootloader-menu](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/bootloader-menu.PNG)

+> Note that the **_Reset_** button is connected to the _active-high_ FW_RST/GPIO38 pin.
+To get to the bootloader prompt when using an Omega2S module, hold the SW_RST/GPIO38 pin at logical high while the device is booting.

 We need to activate `Web Recovery Mode` by pressing `0`.
 Be quick, you only have 40 seconds until the Omega reboots and tries to boot normally.
 After pressing `0`, you shoid see the following output:
 ```
 Bringing Eth0 (10/100-M) up...